grahamflas/weather_cli/README.md

 Overview
 --------

----

 Wednesday Weather is a Ruby command line application that returns a text file containing comma-separated forecasted temperatures for Wednesday night for a given list of locations.

 Forecasted temperatures are obtained using the [National Weather Service (NWS) API](https://www.weather.gov/documentation/services-web-api).

 Geographic coordinates for provided locations should be stored in a local text file in decimal-degree format.
-Each location should be on a separate line:
+Each coordinates for each location should be on a separate line:

 `​38.9072° N, 77.0369° W`

 Usage
 -----

----

-To use the application, run `​bin/wednesday_weather.rb`​ from the command line, providing the local text file containg a list of locations as an argument.
+To use the application, run `​bin/wednesday_weather.rb`​ from the command line, providing as an argument the local text file containing a coordinates for desired locations.

-For example, from this project’s directory, using the `​locations.txt`​ file saved in the project's top-level, please run:
+For example, from this project’s root, using the provided `​locations.txt`​ file, please run:

 ```sh
 ruby bin/wednesday_weather.rb locations.txt